Moving to India from the UK

 Cost of Living in India

 The cost of living in India is one of the most popular reasons for moving to India.
 However, despite low living costs, wages are also very low.
 So, unless you are emigrating to India with a western company, you may expect your wages to reflect the very low living costs.
-The table below will give you an idea of how much the cost of living in India is:

 The Indian Culture